-This CEN Workshop Agreement (CWA 18023:2023) has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardisation" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
-It was approved by a Workshop of representatives of interested parties on 2023-05-09, the constitution of which was supported by CEN following the public call for participation made on 2021-11-27.
+This CEN Workshop Agreement has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
+It was approved by a Workshop of representatives of interested parties on YYYY-MM-DD, the constitution of which was supported by CEN following the public call for participation made on 2021-MM-DD.
 However, this CEN Workshop Agreement does not necessarily include all relevant stakeholders.

-The final text of this CEN Workshop Agreement was provided to CEN for publication on 2023-07-07.
+The final text of this CEN Workshop Agreement was provided to CEN for publication on YYYY-MM-DD.